Optarion/keepWhatYouLearn/README.md

 git reset --soft 0d1d7fc32 // Reset all commits but keep track of file modification.
 They can be committed again.
 ```

-- Get back a deleted branch
+- Get back to a deleted local branch not in remote
 Get the `<sha>` of the last commit (from `reflog` or from the deleting message)
 ```
-git checkout -b <branch name> <sha> # Recreate the local branch from the last commit
+git checkout -b <branch name> <sha> # Recreates the local branch from the last commit
 ```

 - Fixup commit